maforn/digital-antikythera-mechanism/README.md

 ### Front Face
 - **Zodiac Dial**: A fixed ring showing the twelve zodiac signs.
-- **Egyptian Calendar Dial**: A 354-day calendar ring that can be rotated to align with the zodiac.
+- **Lunar Calendar Dial**: A 354-day calendar ring that can be rotated to align with the zodiac.

 ### Back Face
 - **Metonic Dial**: A 19-year, 235-month calendar used to align solar years and lunar months.
 Represented as a 5-turn spiral in the ancient view.